South Eastern Highlands: Geology

 The Highlands are a portion of the Lachlan Fold Belt that goes through the eastern states as a sequence of metamorphosed Ordovician to Devonian sandstones, shales and volcanic rocks, which imposed by many granite bodies and distorted by four episodes of folding, faulting and uplift.
 North to south is the general structural trend in this bioregion.

 The Early Ordovician serpentinite rocks running from Gundagai past Tumut into the Snowy Mountains are the oldest.
 These uncommon rocks were created in abyssal environments and were surfaced against the edge of Australia when a part of sea floor and an island arc closed.

 The Ordovician Molong Volcanic Arc that spreads from the northern end of the bioregion to Kiandra is the greatest island arc environment.
 This comprises diverse sediment placed from massive submarine landslides, also interblended with quartz sandstone and basaltic tuffs.

 In the Devonian, the region was open sea.
 The region continued collecting fine sediment now denoted by shales, sandstone and volcanic sediments in a series of parallel troughs such as at Tumut, Hill End, and from Captains Flat to Goulburn.

 The Eastern Highlands encompass a sequence of mountains in the south crowned by Mount Kosciuszko and volcanic plugs, ash domes and flow remainders further north.
 Volcanic activity was extensive and there are enormous areas of related river sands and gravels in the mid-Shoalhaven valley, which are in the Cenozoic.
 Mount Canobolas was a chief volcano 50 km in diameter, now weather-beaten to disclose more than fifty leftover vents, plugs, dykes, and trachyte domes.

 The Monaro is where the principle lava fields are, and 65 eruption centers have been recognized there.
 They have been dated as 34-55 million years old.
-The Highlands are very rich in minerals, and contain most of Australia’s coalfields also.
+The Highlands are very rich in minerals, and contain most of Australia's coalfields also.
 In the Snowy Mountains, at Kiandra more precisely, an 18- to 20‑million-year-old hill top river gravels was driven for gold.

 The leading structures of the bioregion are plateau remainders, granite basins with protruding ridges molded on contact metamorphic rocks and the western ramp classifying to the South Western Slopes.
 Streams going through the bioregion are intensely rooted with only a few terrace geographies, and valleys are really narrow.
 The landforms that are seen today are due to the lengthy, constant progressions of movement and erosion over millions of years, which escalate into a variation of landscapes across Australia.
 These are continuing to experience modification as the continent moves north.

 Climate

 Climate varies greatly across the South Eastern Highlands because of the topographic variation and its effect on atmospheric pressure, light, wind, and rain.
-It mostly has a temperate climate, with warm summers, cool to cold winters and a largely uniform rainfall pattern tending to wetter winters in the south and west.
+It mostly has a temperate climate, with warm to mild summers, cool to cold winters and a largely uniform rainfall pattern tending to wetter winters in the south and west.
 The mean annual temperature is between 6–16 C. There are usually a lot of upland gales.
 The strongest winds are usually in the afternoons.